Zuehlke/software-engineering-corner/drafts/homemade-signals.md

 We can then add the caller to the list of observers.
 Afterwards, `caller` gets unset and the reactive effect is set up.
 This whole process only works because JavaScript is single-threaded, and `caller` can't be changed by any parallel thread during the `effect` function.

+We don't have to change anything in `computed`, since computed Signals will just rerun the computation every time their value is accessed.

 This rudimentary implementation also explains why an explicit read operation inside an effect is necessary.
 Without it, no subscribing would happen.